tmoor039/circular_linked_list/README.md

 # circular_linked_list
 Demo of a circular linked list with a solution to the Josephus problem

+#TODO: Needs a makefile